-- 1. All vehicles must be registered, licensed, and insured and comply with inspection regulations within the state, country or province where the vehicle is registered. - 2.
+1. All vehicles must be registered, licensed, and insured and comply with inspection

+- regulations within the state, country or province where the vehicle is registered. - 2.
 Four-wheel drive vehicles are allowed. - 3.
 Two wheel drive vehicles are allowed after the operator obtains a special use permit. - 4.
 Motorcycles are prohibited on the ocean beachfront. - 5.
-ATVs are prohibited. - 6.
+All-Terrain Vehicles (ATVs) are prohibited.
+ATVs are defined as a type of off-highway vehicle that travels on three or more low-pressure tires; has handle-bar steering; is less than or equal to 50 inches in width; and has a seat designed to be straddled by the Operator. - 6.
 The Park Superintendent will determine the acceptability of new or state of the art vehicles (those that are not listed in items 2-5) for driving on CAHA as needed, with input from the standing advisory group and/or state law. - 7.
 There is a three axle maximum for vehicles (this is the axle maximum for the powered vehicle only and does not include the additional number of axles on towed trailers). - 8.
 Any trailers are limited to no more than two axles. - 9.
 The maximum vehicle length is thirty (30') feet (this is the maximum length for the powered vehicle and does not include the additional length of a towed trailer). - 10.
 Tires must be U.S. Department of Transportation listed and/or approved tires only.